FredHutch/glam-browser-v2/README.md

 #### Starting Up

-With all of the data and configuration in place, you can launch the GLAM Browser withthe
+With all of the data and configuration in place, you can launch the GLAM Browser with the
 command:

 ```#!/bin/bash